 Routine care appointments are available with registered nurses, nurse practitioners and physicians.
 Walk-in patients are evaluated by a nurse, who will schedule appointments, as necessary.

-- Nursing care 24/7 during the academic year
+- RN nursing evaluation care 24/7 during the academic year

 - Well woman care